St. Thomas Evangelical Lutheran Church

 Proceedings of the First Annual Convention of the Synod of New York of the Evangelical Lutheran Church.
 Philadelphia: Lutheran Publication Society, 1908:119.

 Schmauch, David.
-Specifications of M.P.
+Specification of M.P.
 Möller organ, Op.
 6473 (1936).

 Trupiano, Larry.
-Specifications of M.P.
+Specification of M.P.
 Möller organ, Op.
 3982 (1924).

 Illustrations:

-Schmauch, David: M.P.
+Schmauch, David.
+M.P.
 Möller organ, Op.
 6473 (1936).